Mehtab-Cheema26/Space-Settlement/README.md

 # Gaia's Hope 🌌
 **Humanity's Next Frontier**

+## Recognition For Project
+We participated in Gerard K. O'Neill's Space Settlement Contest and won first place in the Grade 12 large group category.
+Over 4500 groups participated from 19 countries.
+We were then invited to present our space settlement at Frisco, Texas in 2023 for the International Space Development Conference and received valuable feedback from top space researchers.

 ## Project Overview
 *Gaia's Hope* is a detailed concept for a **cylindrical space settlement** designed to sustain human life on **Titan**, Saturn's largest moon.
 This project prioritizes sustainability, efficient resource management, and a functional society for 10,000 inhabitants.